 Local Service Ads

-Local Service Ads are the new kids on the block, and only open to a select few verticals and markets.
-As of this writing, they’re only available for:
+Local Service Ads are the new kids on the block, and only open to select verticals and markets, though they’re moving closer to nationwide in the U.S.A.

 However, it’s expected many more household services will be rolled out over the next year.